rakesh-choudhury/Attribution-Models-Digital-Marketing/README.md

 # Dataset Description
 **Timestamp:**</br>
 timestamp of the impression (starting from 0 for the first impression).
-The dataset is sorted according to timestamp. uid a unique user identifier
+The dataset is sorted according to timestamp. uid a unique user identifier</br>
 **Campaign:**</br>
-a unique identifier for the campaign **Conversion:**</br>
+a unique identifier for the campaign</br>
+**Conversion:**</br>
-1 if there was a conversion in the 30 days after the impression (independently of whether this impression was last click or not)
+1 if there was a conversion in the 30 days after the impression (independently of whether this impression was last click or not)</br>
 **Conversion_Timestamp:**</br>
-the timestamp of the conversion or -1 if no conversion was observed **Conversion_id:**</br>
+the timestamp of the conversion or -1 if no conversion was observed</br>
+**Conversion_id:**</br>
-a unique identifier for each conversion (so that timelines can be reconstructed if needed). -1 if there was no conversion **Attribution 1:** </br>
+a unique identifier for each conversion (so that timelines can be reconstructed if needed). -1 if there was no conversion</br>
+**Attribution 1:** </br>
-if the conversion was attributed to Criteo, 0 otherwise **Click 1:**</br>
+if the conversion was attributed to Criteo, 0 otherwise</br>
+**Click 1:**</br>
+if the impression was clicked, 0 otherwise</br>
+**Click_pos:**</br>
-if the impression was clicked, 0 otherwise **Click_pos:**</br> the position of the click before a conversion (0 for first-click) **Click_nb:**</br>
+the position of the click before a conversion (0 for first-click)</br>
+**Click_nb:**</br>
 number of clicks.
-More than 1 if there was several clicks before a conversion **Cost:**</br>
+More than 1 if there was several clicks before a conversion</br>
+**Cost:**</br>
-the price paid by Criteo for this display (disclaimer: not the real price, only a transformed version of it) **CPO(Cost per order):**</br>
+the price paid by Criteo for this display (disclaimer: not the real price, only a transformed version of it)</br>
+**CPO(Cost per order):**</br>
-the cost-per-order in case of attributed conversion (disclaimer: not the real price, only a transformed version of it) **Time_Since_Last_Click:** </br>
+the cost-per-order in case of attributed conversion (disclaimer: not the real price, only a transformed version of it)</br>
+**Time_Since_Last_Click:** </br>
-the time since the last click (in s) for the given impression **Cat[1-9]:** </br>
+the time since the last click (in s) for the given impression</br>
+**Cat[1-9]:** </br>
 contextual features associated to the display.
 Can be used to learn the click/conversion models.
 We do not disclose the meaning of these features but it is not relevant for this study.
 Each column is a categorical variable.
 In the experiments, they are mapped to a fixed dimensionality space using the Hashing Trick (see paper for reference).